SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 #### Example of an HTTP API

 The HTTP API is used to test the Poetry Slam Manager service.
 There is one test file for each entity and a file to test the OData function of the service.
 Axios is used as HTTP client in the tests.
-The authorization is set to the user Peter.
+The authorization is set to the user *Peter*.

-In the following example, all poetry slams are read via OData GET call in the *before* function.
+In the following example, in the *beforeEach* function, the [sample data is reset](https://cap.cloud.sap/docs/node.js/cds-test#test-data-reset) and newly created.
+Besides this, all poetry slams are read via OData GET call.
 In the test, a published poetry slam is selected and the *Cancel* action is executed via OData.
 It checks if the status is correctly set to *Canceled*.
-Afterwards, the entry is read and the status code and statusCriticality are checked.
+Afterwards, the entry is read and the status code and criticality are checked.
 You can find the tests in [poetrySlamServicePoetrySlams.test.js](../../../tree/main-single-tenant/test/srv/poetryslam/poetrySlamServicePoetrySlams.test.js).

+> Note: In the *beforeEach* function, the OData action *createTestData* is called.
+The action creates sample data for the entities *poetryslams*, *visitors* and *visits*.
+This is for demo purposes only.

 ```javascript